 The choice of color is a personal and strategic choice.
 The bride should consider what she likes, but she should also consider the time of day, the season of the year, and the tone of her setting.
 For example, some flowers turn black when exposed to cold temperatures so would not be a good choice for a wedding on cold winter’s day regardless of how exquisite they are.
-However, at that same wedding a pomander of deep red roses sprinkled with light pink accents contrasting the deep green of the leaves could be stunning.
+However, at that same wedding, a pomander of deep red roses sprinkled with light pink accents contrasting the deep green of the leaves could be stunning.
 Furthermore, a bouquet of yellow and pink roses would look out of place at a Christmas wedding but it could look stunning in a spring gala.
-Likewise, a summer wedding might want tulips or calla lilies for a day time event where an armful of rich colored sunflowers or other summer flower would be striking.
+Likewise, a summer wedding might want tulips or calla lilies for a daytime event where an armful of rich-colored sunflowers or other summer flowers would be striking.

 Coordinate with Other Elements